Renton Hill, Seattle

 This 1911 map of Seattle shows the name Renton Hill slightly southeast of center.

 Historically, Renton Hill was a neighborhood of Seattle, Washington, United States.
 Centered roughly at 18th Avenue and Madison Street, it was roughly the southern part of today's Capitol Hill plus a large adjacent section south of Madison Street.
 It was named after lumberman and merchant Captain William Renton (1818-1891) and replaced the earlier name of Second Hill.

+Early years

 The Renton Hill Community Improvement Club was the city's first community club, organized in 1901 for public improvements such as water, sidewalks, lighting, and beautification.
 Along with the Capitol Hill Community Club, the club reorganized in 1929 to exclude racial minorities, using a restrictive covenant.
 This was in reaction to encroaching African American population from the east, Asian from the south, and urban downtown from the west.